bakpakin/Fennel/reference.md

   (assert-repl (transform helper value) "could not transform"))
 ```

-This works like the built-in `assert` function, but when the condition
+This works as a drop-in replacement for the built-in `assert` function, but
-is false or nil, instead of an error, it drops into a repl which
+when the condition is false or nil, instead of an error, it drops into a repl
-has access to all the locals that are in scope.
-(This would be
+which has access to all the locals that are in scope (`input`, `value`, and
-`input`, `value`, and `helper` in the example above.)
-It takes an
+`helper` in the example above).
-optional options table as its third argument which accepts all the same
-values as the `fennel.repl` function in the API.

-You can `,return EXPRESSION` from the repl to replace the original
-failing condition with a different arbitrary value.
-Returning false or
-nil will trigger a regular `assert` failure.

 Note that this is meant for use in development and will not work with
 ahead-of-time compilation unless your build also includes Fennel as a